Focus on Children

 We partner with communities to improve access to medical care, nutritious food and clean water; eliminate barriers to education; create new sources of income; and empower local community groups to lead their own positive change.

-611families and households are maintaining gardens and producing fruits and vegetables
+537families and households are maintaining gardens and producing fruits, vegetables and more

 Education campaigns enable families to be proactive about their health, reducing their reliance on costly medicines.